 Right before I turned 16, I was lucky enough to join the cast of a really big local show.
 To promote the show, I found myself traveling constantly from town to town.
 All the while, my body became progressively more off-kilter and I suffered from intense back pain, which just made it harder to be away from home.

 Because of the pain, I started losing concentration and my agent and fellow castmates soon started noticing it.
 Upon visiting the doctor’s office after dealing with the pain for weeks, I discovered that I had adolescent idiopathic scoliosis; a condition that I later learned affects approximately 5% of the population.
+A good comfortable pillow is extremely important when sleeping with scoliosis.
+It helps maintain a good posture and provides a relaxed good night’s sleep.

 Scoliosis you say?
 What exactly is it?